D3coy/Cpp/README.md

 • ref_ptr - refference and pointer

 • OOP - classes, constructors, destructors all by object oriented style in C++

+• array_cpp - an array of entered numbers and add them

 ------------------------------------------------------------------------------------------